award

 Fatigue and Distracted Driving Can Play a Huge Role in Truck Accidents

 Driver fatigue is a huge issue in the trucking industry and for drivers on the road as a whole.
-According to a national study conducted in the United States, many truck drivers across the country average less than 5 hours of sleep a day.
-This puts them at risk for feeling drowsy at the wheel, increasing the likelihood of causing an accident.
-Another study comparing over 100,000 truck accidents concluded that over 10% of the truck drivers involved in the accidents were fatigued.
+In a national study, truck drivers nationwide average fewer than 5 hours of sleep per day.
+This puts them at risk of drowsiness at the wheel, increasing the likelihood of an accident.
+Another study analyzing more than 100,000 truck accidents found that more than 10% of truck drivers involved were fatigued.

-To combat this issue, the government has implemented a number of laws to limit the hours which truck drivers can drive.
-These regulations require commercial truck drivers to:
+To address this issue, the government has enacted several laws to limit the hours truck drivers can work.
+These regulations include:

-• Take a 30-minute break after driving for eight hours straight;
+• Drivers must take a 30-minute break after eight hoursof continuous drivingt.

-• Only drive 11 hours of any 14-hour period and take 10 hours to break after 11 hours on the road has been reached;
+• Drivers may drive only 11 hours within any 14-hour period and must take 10 hours off after 11 hours of driving.

-• Operate a commercial truck no more than 60 hours in a 7-day period;
+• Drivers can not operate a commercial truck for more than 60 hours in 7 days.

-• And drive no more than 70 hours in an 8-day period and take a 34-hour break before starting their next work week after hitting that limit.
+• Drivers may drive no more than 70 hours in 8 days and take a 34-hour break before starting their next work week after hitting that limit.

 How Do Truck Accidents Differ from Car Accidents?

-With larger average loads and longer operation hours, commercial trucking vehicles can create accidents that create more property damage, cost more in medical bills, and have higher chances of death for those involved when compared to a typical car accident.
+With larger average loads and longer operating hours, commercial trucks can lead to more severe accidents, higher medical costs, and a higher risk of fatalities than a typical car accident.

 • More Property Damage in Truck Accidents – Since commercial loads can sometimes range up to 100,000 pounds in weight, these vehicles can slam into other objects with tons of force behind them.
-18-wheelers are also less agile in slowing down and turning when compared to normal cars, so commercial truck collisions often involve large amounts of momentous force with little warning beforehand.
-With millions at stake in a typical truck accident, the insurance policies for commercial truck drivers tend to be much higher in premium and payout amounts.
-Compared to standard vehicle insurance plans, truck coverage policies can be over 40x larger to cover the risks.
+18-wheelers take longer when slowing down and turning when compared to normal cars, so commercial truck collisions often involve momentous force.
+With millions of dollars at stake in a typical truck accident, the insurance policies for commercial truck drivers tend to be much higher in premiums and payout amounts.
+Compared with standard vehicle insurance policies, truck coverage policies can be more than 40 times as large.

-• Cost of Medical Bills – With injuries in these types of accidents being more severe on average, the cost of medical care for survivors also tends to be higher than with normal vehicle accidents.
-Drivers of other vehicles involved in trucking accidents often suffer crippling injuries that require care for the rest of their life, costing thousands or even millions in care in the long run.
+• Cost of Medical Bills – Because injuries in these accidents are more severe on average, the cost of medical care for survivors is typically higher than in passenger vehicle accidents.
+Drivers of other vehicles involved in these accidents often suffer crippling injuries that require long-term care, costing thousands or even millions in care as a result.

 Common Trucking Accident Injuries